When Should You Refinance a Car Loan? 7 Signs It’s Time

 If your car is worth more than what you owe, you might be able to snag better refinancing terms.
 Positive equity is a powerful bargaining chip that can score you lower interest rates or even cashback options.

-6. You want a new lender
+6. You want to work with a new lender

 Tired of dealing with your lender’s outdated website or endless hoops?
 Refinancing is a chance to escape and find someone who makes auto loans less painful.
 Choose lenders offering modern conveniences like app management or flexible terms.